 Materials: Assemble the necessary zero, sample and span gases and optional components such as valves, coalescing or particulate filters, and pumps as dictated by the application.
-Stainless steel tubing is essential for maintaining the integrity of the gas stream for low % or PPM O_2 level analysis.
+Stainless steel tubing is essential for maintaining the integrity of the gas stream for very low % or PPM O2 level analysis.

 Operating Temperature: The sample must be sufficiently cooled before it enters the analyzer and any optional components.
 A coiled 10 foot length of 1⁄4" stainless steel tubing is sufficient for cooling sample gases as high as 1,800 °F to ambient.
 The recommended operating temperature is below 35 °C. However, the analyzer may be operated at temperature up to 45 °C on an intermittent basis but the user is expected to accept a reduction in expected sensor life -as a rule of thumb, for every degree °C increase in temperature (above 25 °C), the sensor life is reduced by approximately 2.5%.
-If the analyzer is to be in a cold environment (below 0°F, install the analyzer ina heated enclosure to prevent the sensor from freezing).